Links on Android Authority may earn us a commission. Learn more.

 Once you have verified your number, it will tell you if it has detected a backup on Google Drive.
 If it has, it will invite you to restore it.
 If you tap SKIP, bear in mind that you will not be able to restore from Google Drive without uninstalling and reinstalling again.
 But you can select SKIP if you intend to restore from a local backup.
 More on that in the next section.

 Your backup will now be downloaded to your phone and restored.
-How long it takes will depend on the size of your archive and the speed of your internet connection.
+How long it takes will depend on the size of your archive and your internet connection speed.

 Once the backup has been completed, you’ll be asked to fill in your display name and enter your two-factor authentication code again.
 Then your messages will appear on the screen.